-34. DIRECTORS' REMUNERATION
+33. DIRECTORS' AND PRESCRIBED OFFICERS' REMUNERATION

-Non-executive Directors
+Non-executive directors

 Directors are normally remunerated in the currency of the country in which they live or work from.
-The remuneration is translated into US Dollars (the group's reporting currency) at the average exchange rates prevailing during the reporting year.
+Their remuneration is converted into US Dollars (the group's reporting currency) at the average exchange rate prevailing during the reporting year.
 Directors' fees are established in local currencies to reflect market conditions in those countries.

-Non-executive directors' fees reflect their services as directors and services on various sub-committees on which they serve, and the quantum of committee fees depends on whether the director is an ordinary member or a chairman of the committee.
+Non-executive directors' fees reflect their services as directors and services on various sub-committees on which they serve.
+The quantum of committee fees depends on whether the director is an ordinary member or a chairman of the committee.
+Non-executive directors do not earn attendance fees, however additional fees are paid for attendance at board meetings in excess of the five scheduled meetings per annum.